About the Department

 Another opportunity for engagement is our program – Sustainable Parks and Recreation Community Initiative (SPARCI).
 SPARCI provides a platform for almost all of our classes in Recreation Administration and other classes across campus to address park and recreation issues one city at a time.
 Learn More.

-In addition, our department hosts the Central California Therapeutic Recreation Annual Symposium which draws professionals from throughout the Valley.
+In addition, our department hosts the San Joaquin Valley Summit (Topics vary by year) and the Central California Therapeutic Recreation Annual Symposium which draws professionals from throughout the Valley.